-All STIHL gasoline powered engines can be used with up to a 10% (E10) blend of ethanol in the gasoline/engine oil mix.
+All STIHL gasoline-powered engines can be used with up to a 10% (E10) blend of ethanol in the gasoline/engine oil mix.
 We also recommend that if a unit will be left unused for more than 30 days that it be stored "dry."
 This means emptying the fuel tank and then restarting and letting the unit run until all the fuel is consumed and the engine stops.
-For maximum performance and engine life expectancy we also recommend using STIHL Ultra 2-cycle engine oil with built in stabilizer.
+For maximum performance and engine life expectancy we also recommend using STIHL HP Ultra 2-cycle engine oil with built-in stabilizer.

 What is the recommended procedure for preparing my STIHL trimmer for long-term storage (over 30 days)?

-Only if you plan to "mothball" your lawn trimmer, brushcutter or chain saw for a longer period - say during the winter months - should you pay a little more attention to the topic of "care".
-This will ensure that your equipment, when required, will be ready for action straightaway.
+Only if you plan to "mothball" your lawn trimmer, brushcutter or chainsaw for a longer period - say during the winter months - should you pay a little more attention to the topic of "care."
+This will ensure that your equipment, when required, will be ready for action.
 To get the equipment ready for winter, clean it first.
 The air filter, the cylinder fins, the spark plug and the dismantled cutting tool should be checked and cleaned (also see Instruction Manual).
-Metal parts should be lightly coated with with oil to protect them from rust and corrosion.
+Metal parts should be lightly coated with oil to protect them from rust and corrosion.
 The spark arresting screen in the muffler should be cleaned or replaced with a new one.
 The fuel tank should be emptied.
 Run the engine until the fuel system is dry (Warning!
 Do not operate the throttle, run the equipment only at idle speed until the engine stops!)
 STIHL recommends the use of STIHL MotoMix® fuel which is pre-mixed with STIHL HP Ultra synthetic oil.
-STIHL MotoMix® contains no ethanol and has a storage life of up to 2-years.
+STIHL MotoMix® contains no ethanol and has a storage life of up to two years.
 STIHL MotoMix® can be left in the machine during seasonal storage.
 For winter storage, a dry and, if possible, dust-free and frost-free place would be ideal.
 You can save space if you hang the equipment.
-And remember: standard pump gasoline deteriorates; to avoid problems, only purchase enough fuel that can be used within sixty days unless it is STIHL MotoMix®.
+And remember: standard pump gasoline deteriorates.
+To avoid problems, only purchase enough fuel that can be used within sixty days unless it is STIHL MotoMix®.

 Learn more about fuel concerns